 A public limited company may either be listed or unlisted.
-In case of a listed company its shares may be quoted and dealt with on one of the three stock exchanges of Pakistan viz.
+In the case of a listed company, its shares may be quoted and dealt with on one of the three stock exchanges of Pakistan viz.
 Karachi Stock Exchange, Lahore Stock Exchange and Islamabad Stock Exchange.
-Whereas the shares of an unlisted public limited company may not listed on a stock exchange.
+Whereas the shares of an unlisted public limited company may not be listed on a stock exchange.
 A public limited company that intends to have its shares listed on a stock exchange must obtain permission from the relevant stock exchange under the listing regulations of that stock exchange.

 We are currently dealing or have dealt with various business sectors in Pakistan including the following and the list is growing all the time:

 Construction & Development

 Sports goods & equipment